-It looks like there’s a problem in your raspberry patch.
+It looks like there’s a problem with your raspberry patch.
 Rust has appeared on the raspberry leaves.
 What causes rust on raspberries?
 Raspberries are susceptible to a number of fungal diseases which result in leaf rust on raspberries.
 Read on to find out about treating rust on raspberries and if there are any rust resistant raspberry cultivars.

 What Causes Rust on Raspberries?

 Leaf rust on raspberries is a disease that attacks the foliage of raspberries.
 It may be caused by the fungus Phragmidium rubi-idaei.
 It appears as yellow pustules on the upper side of leaves in the early summer or in the spring.
 As the disease progresses, orange pustules appear on the underside of the foliage.
 Further into the disease, the orange pustules turn black.
 These black pustules contain overwintering spores.
-Severe infection result in premature leaf drop.
+Severe infection results in premature leaf drop.

 As with P. rubi-idaei, orange rust overwinters in diseased roots and canes.
 All three are fostered by cool, wet conditions.
 The spores mature and break open around June and are spread to other plants by the wind.